marconimarques/ftl-planning-langgraph/README.md

-# Full Truck Load (FTL) Planning with LangGraph Framework
+# Full Truck Load (FTL) Planning with LangGraph & LangChain Framework

 A working example of what happens when you stop asking LLMs to do arithmetic and let them do what they are actually good at: understanding questions, structuring problems, and explaining results.